NZMSA/2021-introduction-to-general-software-development/git/README.md

 But, what if you make a grave mistake and you don't have a history of your changes?
 What if you need to work with other people?
 Do you rely on your memory to try and undo your changes?
 Do you just email your code to our friend so they can also work on it?
 We need a better solution... 🤨

 **Git** is an open-source _"version control system"_.
-A powerful content-tracker that allows us to document code, track changes and easily collaborate with other developers. **Git** has enabled people across the world to work together and brought countless innovative project to life.
+A powerful content-tracker that allows us to document code, track changes and easily collaborate with other developers. **Git** has enabled people across the world to work together and brought countless innovative projects to life.
 Simply put, **git** is an absolute essential skills for any developers.

 In this hands-on tutorial, you'll be learning how to use **git** to track your code changes as you continue building out your web application.

-We'll also be using _GitHub_, Microsoft **git** repositories hosting service to store our projects and start building out your portfolio! 🔥
+We'll also be using _GitHub_, a Microsoft **git** repositories hosting service to store our projects and start building out your portfolio! 🔥

 ## Learning Outcomes
 By the end, you will be comfortable with the following: